C+

 Ownership: markers, not reference types

-There is no &T and no &mut T. The default for a non-Copy value is move.
+There is no &T and no &mut T. The default for every type (a bare x: T) is a read-only borrow — the caller keeps ownership.

-A type that defines fn drop(mut self) is forced non-Copy.
-Most common borrow error is E0335 (use of moved value): you used a value after passing it by move.
-Fix preference order: add a { } scope so a borrow ends earlier; add borrow so the callee does not consume; .clone(); or restructure ownership.
+A type that defines fn drop(ref this) is forced non-Copy.
+A bare non-Copy value can be read freely but may not escape the callee (be returned, stored in a field, or re-passed to a take slot) — that would create a second owner, so use take x: T instead (E0337).
+The other common conflict is E0335 (use of a take-moved value): you used a value after it was consumed.
+Fix preference order: add a { } scope so a borrow ends earlier; make the binding var (for ref); take / .clone(); or restructure ownership.
 Return values always move.
 A str / T[] view may not outlive the value it points into (E0513 if it views a local).

 Errors are values